aceace001/SE-Spring2022/README.md

 logout: If users do not want to chat, they can log out the account the quit the chat room.
 The status of the user will changed to inactive.

+In addition, I built a client to facilitate operation and combined with sprint1 and sprint2 together.

 # Sprint 2 Frontend UI design & combine frontend and backend
 Contributor: Yuhao Shi\